LZMA: Compressed format overview

 In LZMA compression, the compressed stream is a stream of bits, encoded using an adaptive binary range coder.
 The stream is divided into packets, each packet describing either a single byte, or an LZ77 sequence with its length and distance implicitly or explicitly encoded.
-Each part of each packet is modeled with independent contexts, so the probability predictions for each bit are correlated with the values of that bit (and related bits from the same field) in previous packets of the same type.
+Each part of each packet is modelled with independent contexts, so the probability predictions for each bit are correlated with the values of that bit (and related bits from the same field) in previous packets of the same type.

 Both the lzip and the LZMA SDK documentation describe this stream format.

 There are 7 types of packets: